BIFILES REVIEWS GUIDE

 Visibility without understanding

-Bisexual profiles exist, but matches assume:
+Bisexual profiles may exist, but matches may still assume:

 - You’re “confused”